The Israel Lobby and U.S. Foreign Policy: Journalists

-Those critical of the paper include Caroline Glick of The Jerusalem Post; columnist Bret Stephens; and editor of Jewish Current Issues Rick Richman.
+Those critical of the paper include Leslie H. Gelb of the New York Times; Caroline Glick of The Jerusalem Post; columnist Bret Stephens; and editor of Jewish Current Issues Rick Richman.

 John Judis, a senior editor at The New Republic and a visiting scholar at the Carnegie Endowment for International Peace, wrote: "I think Walt and Mearsheimer do exaggerate the influence of the Israel lobby and define the lobby in such an inclusive way as to beg the question of its influence."

 In a review in the Denver Post, Richard Cohen writes, "Where Israel is wrong, they say so.
 But where Israel is right, they are somehow silent.
 By the time you finish the book, you almost have to wonder why anyone in their right mind could find any reason to admire or like Israel. ...
 They had an observation worth making and a position worth debating.
 But their argument is so dry, so one-sided — an Israel lobby that leads America around by the nose — they suggest that not only do they not know Israel, they don't know America, either."